 If you’ve never logged into Figma before, you’ll find an overview of the teams available to you within the Kiwi.com organization.

-Teams are the top-level organizational unit within Figma and are created based on domains, such as the Kiwi.com Mobile and Desktop teams.
+Teams are the top-level organizational unit within Figma and are created based on domains, such as the Kiwi.com App and Web teams.
 Anyone with a Kiwi.com email address can join any team they like and view and comment on all designs within it.
 So join the teams with designs you’re interested in.

-Why are mobile and desktop split into two teams?
+Why are our app and website split into two teams?

 Once everything works there, it can be adjusted to work for responsive needs and even scaled up to work also on the largest desktop screens.
 But the focus should always be on first optimizing the native mobile design.

-To facilitate navigating between mobile and desktop designs, we’ve created a Link component in the Helpers library, which is automatically included in each team.
+To facilitate navigating between app and website designs, we’ve created a Link component in the Helpers library, which is automatically included in each team.
 That way, you can add a link to any other versions of the design to make them easy to compare.